kubernetes/website/docs/tasks/administer-cluster/configure-upgrade-etcd.md

    etcd cluster.
 During the time the etcd cluster is shut down, the Kubernetes API Server will be read only.

 **Warning**: Deviations from the assumptions are untested by continuous integration, and deviations might create undesirable consequences.
 Additional information about operating an etcd cluster is available [from the etcd maintainers](https://github.com/coreos/etcd/tree/master/Documentation).
+{: .warning}

 ### Background